Dev GuideAPI Reference

 API Usage

-The following two APIs allow you to work with segments in different ways:
+The following two APIs let you work with segments in different ways:

 The hostname for the API is region-specific.
 See the API reference to find your region's hostname.